ccosta-fbk/lightedge-upfservice/README.md

 # Building and installing

-You need a working Click installation, and the UPFlib libraries and headers installed somehwere (by default they are searched in /usr/local).
+You need a working Click installation and the archive version of the UPFlib libraries (and related headers) installed somehwere.
+By default they are both searched in `/usr/local`.

 If both Click and UPFlib libraries are installed in `/usr/local`, just